Parkes Observatory: 18m "Kennedy Dish" antenna

-The 18 m "Kennedy Dish" antenna was transferred from the Fleurs Observatory (where it was part of the Chris Cross Telescope) in 1963.
+The 18 m "Kennedy Dish" antenna was transferred from the Fleurs Observatory (where it was part of the Mills Cross Telescope) in 1963.
 Mounted on rails and powered by a tractor engine to allow the distance between the antenna and the main dish to be easily varied, it was used as an interferometer with the main dish.
 Phase instability due to an exposed cable meant that its pointing ability was diminished, but it was able to be used for identifying size and brightness distributions.
 In 1968 it successfully proved that Radio galaxy lobes were not expanding, and in the same era contributed to Hydrogen line and OH investigations.
 As a stand-alone antenna it was used in studying the Magellanic Stream.

-It was used as an uplink antenna in the Apollo program, as the larger Parkes telescope is receive only.
+It was used as an uplink antenna in the Apollo program, as the larger Parkes telescope is receive-only.
 It is preserved by the Australia Telescope National Facility.